EldritchCafe/website/src/pages/moderation-guidelines.md

 ## Moderator removal

-* Reports, issues, or complaints against a moderator will be discussed by the entire team and actions decided accordingly.
-* Moderators can request the temporary and immediate demotion of any moderator due to suspicion of rogue behavior or violation of guidelines.
-Probation periods can last anywhere from a week to 30 days, during which time, the behavior in question will be investigated and redressed, or until action has been taken and the moderation team considers the  problem resolved.
-* The rest of the team may decide by consensus to have the moderator to step down.
+* The moderation team may decide by consensus to have a moderator to step down.

 # Additional notes